Gentle giant Wilson, the 'racers' racer'

 F1 ambitions dashed, Wilson rebuilt his career in the open wheel circuits in the U.S., winning four times in the defunct Champ Car world series and three times in IndyCar.

-As for many other drivers, the cut-throat world of motor racing was a labour of love for Wilson, who grafted hard to secure drives and admitted it was hard on his family.
+As for many other drivers, the cut-throat world of motor racing was a labor of love for Wilson, who grafted hard to secure drives and admitted it was hard on his family.

 "It's just been one of those off-seasons, a roller-coaster of emotions, some days like really good and then other days, pretty desperate," Wilson said in an interview posted on his website (justinwilson.co.uk) earlier this year.